 The University of Illinois Urbana-Champaign College of ACES and the U of I Extension have the knowledge and skills necessary to help plan and implement the garden in as well as provide opportunities for residents to learn more about gardening, composting, and more!
 We hope to have them doing regular demonstrations and seminars on site once the space is built.

-check out the College of ACES webinar series on community gardening, or explore the U of I Extension website for tons of resources on horticulture, energy & environment, and local foods, as well as resources for getting your kids involved!
+If you want to get a glimpse at this process you can check out the College of ACES webinar series on community gardening, or explore the U of I Extension website for tons of resources on horticulture, energy & environment, and local foods, as well as resources for getting your kids involved!